ctp-archive/data-journalism/modules/intro-to-r/_posts/2022-03-01-tidyverse.md

 For our analysis here, we'll be using a Tidyverse specialty: the "pipe".

-Pipes – which look like this `%>%` – to chain together the output of functions from one line to the next line, allowing you build complex operation with just a few lines of code.
+Pipes – which look like this `%>%` – to chain together the output of functions from one line to the next line, allowing you to build complex operations with just a few lines of code.

 <div class="alert alert-success"><b>PRO TIP:</b> If you want to save some time typing, you can use the keyboard shortcut <kbd>Command</kbd> + <kbd>Shift</kbd> + <kbd>M</kbd> to add a pipe.</div>

-As an example, let's check to make sure we got it all the data when we loaded it.
+As an example, let's check to make sure we got all the data when we loaded it.

 ```R
 #how many rows do we have?